1986 NBA Finals: The Finals

 The Larry Bird–led Celtics defeated the Rockets again 4 games to 2 in the 1986 NBA Finals.
 The Celtics won the first two games at the Boston Garden, where they had gone 40–1 during the regular season.
 The Rockets had been almost as good at home during the regular season, and they defeated the Celtics 106–104 in game three.
 Game 4 was a tense battle at the Summit, which the Celtics won 106–103, with Bill Walton coming off the bench for a tired Robert Parish to score a crucial basket.
 The infamous fifth game featured the signature moment of the series, when 7'4" Ralph Sampson ignited a brawl with Jerry Sichting, a player 15 in shorter than Sampson, leading to his ejection.
 While Jim Petersen led the Rockets to a decisive victory, Sampson's actions motivated the Celtics to end the series in six.
 Bird dismantled the young Rockets in game 6; the raucous Garden crowd booed every time Sampson touched the ball.
 The Celtics eliminated the Rockets 114–97 in a game that wasn't as close as the score would indicate.

 With backup forward Scott Wedman sidelined due to a wrist injury, Bird got very little rest during the six-game series, logging 269 out of a possible 288 minutes of floor time.
 Bird was named the Finals' MVP for that year, averaging 24 points, 9.7 rebounds, 9.7 assists, and 2.7 steals per game for the series.
-It was the Celtics' 16th championship in 40 years and it was their last championship for 22 years.
+The Celtics' victory capped off a 29-year period that had seen them win 16 championships and it was their last championship until 2008.